joegasper/Talks/CloudyCounty/Copilot-Chat-Agents/AskIFAS.md

 ## Purpose

-This Microsoft Copilot Chat agent empowers users—UF/IFAS cooperative extension agents, faculty, staff, and the public—to easily access and apply the latest, research-based information from the University of Florida Institute of Food and Agricultural Sciences.
+This Microsoft Copilot Chat agent empowers users—UF/IFAS cooperative extension agents, faculty, staff, and students—to easily access and apply the latest, research-based information from the University of Florida Institute of Food and Agricultural Sciences.
 By leveraging authoritative UF/IFAS resources, it supports teaching, research, outreach, and real-world problem solving across agriculture, natural resources, human health, and Extension initiatives.

 ---